 Unusual femme fatale

-But as mentioned earlier, the film’s title has always been deceiving.
-Indeed, we spend a good deal more time with the criminal than we do with the cop.
+But as mentioned earlier, the film’s title is deceiving.
+Indeed, we spend a good deal more time with the criminal than with the cop.
 From the bank heist that opens Un Flic through any number of encounters, Richard Crenna’s nightclub owner/heist master is as psychologically complex and physically present as Alain Delon’s cynical Commissaire.
-(Of note: Crenna’s French dialogue is dubbed, though he spoke French throughout his performance.)
+(Of note: Crenna’s dialogue is dubbed, though he spoke French throughout his performance.)

-And there’s the girl at the center of it all.
-Catherine Deneuve’s femme fatale stands apart from the typical cynical sirens of film noir.
-Deneuve's character has a heart; it’s just not a faithful heart.
-She’s aloof and manipulative, yet inviting and pliable – and ultimately deadly.
+Besides, there’s the girl at the center of it all.
+Cathy, Catherine Deneuve’s femme fatale, stands apart from the typical jaded sirens of film noir.
+After all, Cathy does have a heart; it’s just not a faithful heart.
+She’s aloof and manipulative, but she’s also inviting and pliable.
+And, needless to say, deadly.

-Fans of Hill Street Blues should look for the ineffable Michael Conrad, an imposing figure whose intelligent eyes belied his menacing physique.
+An aside: Fans of Hill Street Blues should look for the ineffable Michael Conrad, whose intelligent eyes felt at odds with his bulkily menacing physique.